-Make sure to grab some oven mittens, remove cast iron pan from oven and set on stove top over medium-high heat.
+- Make sure to grab some oven mittens, remove the cast iron pan from the oven, and set it on the stovetop over medium-high heat.
 Pour some oil into the pan and then sear the pork chops on each side until nice and golden.
 About 3-4 minutes.
 Flip and then return to the oven and cook for an additional 8-10 minutes.
-Roast chops until internal temperature is 145 degrees.
+Roast chops until the internal temperature is 145 degrees.
 Set aside and pour any pan juices over them.

-While the pork chops cook.
+- While the pork chops cook.
 Preheat a skillet over medium-high heat.
-Add a bit of oil in the skillet and then the grapes and rosemary.
+Add a bit of oil to the skillet and then the grapes and rosemary.
 Sprinkle with a little salt and sauté for 3-4 minutes.
-Add in wine, broth and brown sugar.
+Add in wine, broth, and brown sugar.
 Cook for 10-12 minutes until liquid is reduced to around 1/2 cup.
-Taste and adjust seasoning, you can add more sugar or more rosemary if you choose.
+Taste and adjust the seasoning, you can add more sugar or more rosemary if you choose.

-If you do get the porcelet rib rack, preheat oven at 300 degrees.
+If you do get the porcelet rib rack, preheat the oven to 300 degrees.
 Roast low and slow for 2 1/2 to 3 hours until internal temperature registers 145 degrees.
-After it is cooked, you want to achieve the delicious cracklin.
+After it is cooked, you want to achieve the delicious cracklin’.
 Set broiler to high and broil until rind/skin is blistered.
 Around 5-10 minutes.